dialer, ivr, pbx, crm, sms, software features

 Step 2: Test with an IP Phone

-Enter the SIP credential information to the soft phone's setup page.
-For X-Lite, it is under the "SIP Account Settings".
+Enter the SIP credentials information to the soft phone's setup page.
+For X-Lite, it is under the SIP Account Settings.
 If the SIP information is correct, X-Lite should start and show it is connected.
-Try to make a few test calls and make sure audio works both ways.
+Try to make a few test calls and make sure the audio works both ways.

 Step 3: Setup Voicent To Use the IP extension